makersacademy/CV/README.md

 Current role:
 - `News Editor`: I run the newsdesk, which is the nerve centre of the newsroom.
 I generate story ideas, spot
   the best picture of the day, assign reporters and camera crews to cover stories and provide
-  editorial guidance and help with legal compliance.
+  editorial and legal guidance.

 Previous roles:
-- `Site Editor`, Channel 4 News Digital: I managed a team of online journalists working on our digital platforms.
+- `Site Editor`, Channel 4 News Digital: managing a team of journalists working on our digital platforms.
   I learned about SEO, thumbnails/story promotion, CMS and publishing tools.
-- `Producer`: my job was to make stories into engaging TV.
+- `Producer`: making stories into engaging TV.
 - `Avid Edit Trainer`: trained more 100+ staff across departments on Avid editing software and server tools, in
   London and DC

 **CNN International** (1997-2000)
-- `Satellite Feed Producer`: I worked in the CNN London Master Control Room
+- `Satellite Feed Producer` in the CNN London Master Control Room

 **Heart 106.2** (1996-1998)
-- `Reporter`: An amazing way to gain experience as a journalist, interviewing politicians and covering stories
-  from scrabble championships to police raids.
+- `Reporter`: interviewing politicians and covering stories from scrabble championships to police raids.

 ## Hobbies
 - I'm in the early stages of writing a book and scrollytelling project from more than 2,000 letters